-In this section, we describe the activities that will be carried out to validate the Test Dataset Geophysical parameters against other satellites and in situ data, in different Inland Water Scenarios (e.g. low lands, hilly areas/valleys, man-made structures, estuaries).
+In this section, we describe the activities that will be carried out to validate the test dataset and geophysical parameters against other satellites and in situ data, in different Inland Water Scenarios (e.g. low lands, hilly areas/valleys, man-made structures, estuaries).

-These validation activities include the analysis of the influence of land proximity and ground-track orientation on SAR/SARin, analyses and exploitation of SAR/SARIn stack data, the analyses of the different algorithms proposed to produce the final datasets of water level (L3) and river discharge (L4) and validation against gauging data.
+These validation activities include the analysis of the influence of land proximity and ground-track orientation on SAR/SARin, analysis of retracking algorithms, analyses of the different algorithms proposed to produce the final datasets of water level (L3) and river discharge (L4) and the validation against gauging data.